CabinDAO/Passports/README.md

 1. Notice that a bunch of accounts with addresses were printed.
 Copy the private key of one of them.
 1. Create a local `packages/contracts/.env` file and add `PRIVATE_KEY=0x12341234` to the top of the file.
 Replace `0x12341234` with the private key that you pasted.
 1. Open another terminal tab and build the contracts with `npm run build`
 1. Deploy the newly build contracts to your local network with `npm run migrate:local`.
-Copy the address that the PassportFactory was deployed to.
 1. Navigate to the `packages/app` directory.
-1. Create another `.env` file at `packages/app.env`.
-Add `NEXT_PUBLIC_LOCAL_PASSPORT_FACTORY_ADDRESS=0x12341234` to the top of the file.
-Replace `0x12341234` with the address that you copied after step 3.
+1. Create another `.env` file at `packages/app/.env`.
+Reach out to a current contributor for the enviroment variable values to be able to access firebase.
 1. Run the webapp locally by running `npm run dev` from the `packages/app` directory.
 1. Once on the browser, add the new network to your wallet.
 In Metamask, you could do this by going to Settings > Networks > Add Network and fill out the following data:
    - Network Name: Localhost